-In February 2013, several sites began screening patients with ischemic DCM in the ixCELL-DCM trial, which is a randomized, double-blind, placebo-controlled clinical trial.
+In February 2013, several sites began screening patients with ischemic DCM in the ixCELL-DCM trial, which is a randomized, double-blind, placebocontrolled clinical trial.
 The first patient was randomized in April 2013.
 The Phase 2b ixCELL-DCM trial will enroll 108 ischemic DCM patients.
-To be eligible, patients must be between the ages of 30 and 85, not be a candidate for reasonable revascularization procedures, have a LVEF less than or equal to 30%, and have NYHA class III or IV heart failure.
-Patients will be randomized 1:1 and followed for 12 months for the primary efficacy endpoint of major adverse cardiac events (MACE), defined as all-cause deaths, all-cause hospitalizations, and unplanned outpatient or emergency department visits for IV treatment of acute worsening heart failure.
-Secondary endpoints include clinical, functional, structural, symptomatic, quality of life, and biomarker measures at 3, 6 and 9 months.
+To be eligible, patients must be between the ages of 30 and 85, not be a candidate for reasonable revascularization procedures, have a LVEF less than or equal to 35%, and have NYHA class III or IV heart failure.
+Patients will be randomized 1:1 and followed for 12 months for the primary efficacy composite endpoint, defined as all-cause deaths, all-cause hospitalizations, and unplanned outpatient emergency department visits to treat acute decompensated heart failure.
+Secondary endpoints include clinical, functional, structural, symptomatic, quality of life, and biomarker measures evaluated at 3, 6 and 9 months.
 Patients will be followed for an additional 12 months for safety.
-We anticipate that enrollment will occur at approximately 30 sites across the U.S. and Canada and be completed by the end of the first quarter of 2014, with top-line data in the second quarter of 2015.
+We anticipate that enrollment will occur at approximately 35 sites across the U.S. and Canada and be completed by the end of the first quarter of 2014, with top-line data in the second quarter of 2015.